 In a study of patients in primary care, the incidence of hemoptysis was found to be 1 case in 1000 patients per year.
 Massive hemoptysis occurs in around 5% to 15% of patients presenting with hemoptysis.
 The rate of bleeding is the most important factor determining mortality.

 Various definitions of massive hemoptysis exist.
-A common definition is the expectoration of blood from a source below the glottis exceeding 600 mL of blood over a 24-hour period or 150 mL of blood (which may flood the lung deadspace) over a 1-hour period.
-Massive hemoptysis is a medical urgency and should be addressed immediately.
-Initial priorities are stabilization of the patient and protection of the nonbleeding lung.
+A common definition is the expectoration of blood from a source below the glottis exceeding 600 mL of blood over a 24-hour period or 150 mL of blood (which may flood the lung dead space) over a 1-hour period.
+However, quantifying blood loss accurately can be a challenge.

 Hemoptysis has numerous possible causes, including tracheobronchial, pulmonary parenchymal, and pulmonary vascular diseases.
 In the primary care setting, major causes are acute and chronic bronchitis, tuberculosis, lung cancer, pneumonia, and bronchiectasis.